DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: The DAL Framework

 \section{The DAL Framework}

 The DAL framework is a black-box characterized by a modular structure of three components: a non-stationarity detector, a forced exploration scheme, and a bandit algorithm.
-We provide high-level ideas of the structure of our approach and formally present our framework in Algorithm \ref{alg:DAL}. \paragraph{Non-Stationarity Detector} To identify changes in the environment, DAL uses a general-purpose detector $\mathcal{D}$ for monitoring shifts in the distribution of judiciously chosen reward observation sequences obtained through forced exploration.
-This distinguishes our approach from methods like MASTER, which rely on detecting violations of stationary regret guarantees.
-We adopt a detector aligned with~\cite{besson2022efficient,huang2025cdbppsmabs}, grounded in the well-established theory of quickest change detection~\cite{vvv_qcd_overview,xie_vvv_qcd_overview}.
+We provide high-level ideas of the structure of our approach and formally present our framework in Algorithm \ref{alg:DAL}.

+\textbf{Non-Stationarity Detector} To identify changes in the environment, DAL uses a general-purpose detector $\mathcal{D}$ for monitoring shifts in the distribution of judiciously chosen reward observation sequences obtained through forced exploration.
+This distinguishes our approach from all existing methods, which rely on detecting violations of stationary regret guarantees.
+We adopt a detector aligned with~\cite{besson2022efficient,huang2025cdbppsmabs}, grounded in the well-established theory of quickest change detection~\citep{vvv_qcd_overview,xie_vvv_qcd_overview}.
 Given any arbitrary context, DAL samples rewards from actions within a carefully selected finite subset, and detects changes in the mean reward associated with the context-action pair.